ENGLISH TUTORING FOR ADULTS

 While the Loyola Community Literacy Center offers community adults an opportunity to improve their skills, it also gives student-tutors the chance to serve their community and to engage with their Jesuit education, "connecting the heart with the head" (MB).If you are a Loyola second-semester freshman, sophomore, junior, or senior interested in tutoring for credit by enrolling in English 393 or Honors 290, please follow the above link to "Tutoring" and then the link to "Course Credit Tutoring" where you will find a description of the courses, the requirements, and a complete syllabus.
 The course when taken for 3 credit hours qualifies for the Core Engaged Learning-Service Learning Internship requirement.
 Both courses offer the same material with different requirements based on the number of credit hours for which you have registered.
 Engl 393 can be taken for 1, 2, or 3 credit hours; Honr 290 can be taken only for 3 credit hours.
 Depending on the number of credit hours, students tutor one or two evenings per week and attend five or six classes per semester plus an orientation.

-Returning tutors should call us at 773-508-2330 or email firstname.lastname@example.org or and let us know what night/s you would like to tutor again.
-Tutors should always arrive before 7 p.m. and not at 7.
+Returning tutors should email email@example.com or firstname.lastname@example.org and let us know which night/s you would like to tutor again.